Standard Channel in v0.5.0+

-- "Custom" filters have no API guarantees across implementations.
+- "Implementation-specific" filters have no API guarantees across implementations.

-Specifying a core filter multiple times has unspecified or custom conformance.
+Specifying a core filter multiple times has unspecified or implementation-specific conformance.

 BackendRefs defines API objects where matching requests should be sent.
 If unspecified, the rule performs no forwarding.
 If unspecified and no filters are specified that would result in a response being sent, a 404 error code is returned.